Sticky factor — what it is, thy this metic plays a big role in any project, how to calculate it.

 Read more: Man Metrics.
 ROI

-It is reasonable to control this metric after certain time periods for each product to evaluate the impact of changes made, compare it for different users’ segments and estimate it during A/B tests to get a better understanding of what elements influence users’ interest.
+It is reasonable to control this metric after certain time periods for each product to evaluate the impact of changes made, compare it for different users’ segments and estimate it during A/B testing to get a better understanding of what elements influence users’ interest.

-If you want to increase the Sticky Factor, you can apply the same measures you use to improve Retention Rate because your task is to get a user interested in the product and to make them use it again and again.
+If you want to increase the sticky factor, you can apply the same measures you use to improve the retention rate because your task is to get a user interested in the product and to make them use it over and over again.
 The following can be helpful:

 Acquire target audience initially interested in your product and its functions.

-Create valuable and up-to-date content stimulating a user to come back to the project again and again.
+Create valuable and up-to-date content stimulating a user to come back to the project.

-Provide a convenient interface with lots of useful instruments and features.
+Provide a convenient interface with lots of useful tools and features.

 An app should have something for sharing and somebody to share and discuss it with.

-Despite the Sticky Factor is not directly associated with income, it characterizes the audience’s loyalty and activity, which, in turn, directly affects monetization and income.
+Despite the sticky factor is not directly linked to income, it characterizes the audience’s loyalty and activity, which, in turn, directly affects monetization and income.
 It means that the more stable and involved your user base is the faster product’s audience forms and grows.
-The bigger it is the more payments users make and hence the product income grows. devtodev research shows that there is a correlation between the Sticky Factor and income (it accounts for 50-60%), which supports the idea of this metric’s influence on product’s financial metrics.
+The bigger it is the more payments users make and hence the product income grows. devtodev research shows that there is a correlation between the sticky factor and income (it accounts for 50-60%), which supports the idea of this metric’s influence on product’s financial metrics.

 Read more: Main Metrics.Downloads